-- 14.3 A range of public health issues may relate directly to one or more of the Licensing Objectives; for example, violent assaults, cases of alcohol poisoning at licensed premises, issues with loud noise emanating from premises. - 14.4 Public Health may-record data where intoxication of patrons at specific premises has led to accidents and injuries from violence, resulting in attendances at emergency departments and the use of ambulance services.
+- 14.1 The Director of Public Health in Hillingdon is a responsible authority under the Licensing Act 2003 and may; make representations in respect of premise licence applications and club premise certificates and may also apply to review premise licences and certificates. - 14.2 Public Health may hold useful information which may be used by them to make representations in its own right or to support representations by other responsible authorities.
+These representations can potentially be made on the grounds of all four licensing objectives. - 14.3 A range of public health issues may relate directly to one or more of the Licensing Objectives; for example, violent assaults, cases of alcohol poisoning at licensed premises, issues with loud noise emanating from premises. - 14.4 Public Health may record data where intoxication of patrons at specific premises has led to accidents and injuries from violence including those resulting in attendances at emergency departments and the use of ambulance services.
 Some of these incidents will be reported to the police, but many will not.
-This information can be relevant to the public safety and crime and disorder objectives. - 14.5 The Licensing Authority recognises the potential for Public Health to participate in the licensing process in relation to the protection of children from harm.
+This information can be relevant to the public safety, public nuisance and crime and disorder objectives. - 14.5 The Licensing Authority recognises the potential for Public Health to participate in the licensing process in relation to the protection of children from harm.
 This objective concerns the physical safety of children and also their moral and psychological wellbeing.
-Public Health may be able to present evidence relating to under 18's alcohol-related emergency department attendance, hospital admissions and underage sales of alcohol linked to a specific premises and their practices. - 14.6 The Licensing Authority will work with the Director of Public Health and his staff in order to identify and utilise relevant public health data within the licensing process.
+Public Health may present evidence relating to under 18's alcohol-related emergency department attendance, hospital admissions and underage sales of alcohol linked to a specific premises and their practices. - 14.6 The Licensing Authority will work with the Director of Public Health and his staff in order to identify and utilise relevant public health data within the licensing process.
+In addition, the Licensing Authority will support the